corpus-christi/corpus-christi/doc/develop.md

 1. `auth_client` includes a JWT for testing authenticated endpoints
 1. `plain_client` does _not_ have a JWT and is used to test unauthenticated endpoints Using the wrong client results an an exception from the endpoint.

+## Visual Studio Code

+For development with Visual Studio Code, consider installing the `ms-python.python` extension.
+To make full use of the extension, be sure to install Python modules as follows
+_in the virtual environment_.

+1. `pip install pylint`
+1. `pip install autopep8`

+Note that, as of this writing, you must run these `install` commands manually.
+Choosing `Install` from the VS Code popup installs them in the wrong place.